NixOS/nix.dev/source/contributing/documentation/diataxis.md

 Actually landing the plane during the flight simulation is less important than learning the individual skills that make up a successful landing.
 This is the context for a tutorial.

-Finally, one last way of thinking about the difference between How-to Guide and Tutorial is like this:
+Finally, one last way of thinking about the difference between a how-to guide and a tutorial is like this:
 - Guide: "step 1: do this, step 2: do that, etc"
 - Tutorial: "take my hand as I show you how to do this"